Natural Antihistamine Options

 Honeycomb

-Honeycomb can be used as a natural antihistamine.
+Honeycomb can be used as a natural product to combat hives.
 The active component in honeycomb that possesses mild antihistamine properties is propolis.

 Simply chew a small square of honeycomb up to three times daily or add honeycomb to tea, etc., instead of sugar.